MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-add-ons.md

 For more information, see [Advanced endpoint analytics](../../analytics/overview.md).

-## Try or buy add-on capabilities
+## Try or buy Intune add-ons

 Global and Billing administrators can choose to start free trials or purchase licenses for Intune add-ons through the [Microsoft 365 admin center](https://admin.microsoft.com).
 Administrators who aren't Global or Billing administrators can still see the status of their tenant's Intune add-ons trial or active licenses in the centralized Intune add-on page in the Intune admin center.
 However, they can't start a free trial or purchase licenses.

 Starting a free trial gives you a 90-day period to use the Intune add-on capability without any charge.
 Trials can be up to 250 users per tenant.
 At the end of the trial period, there's a 30-day grace period.
 After this point, you'll be unable to use the Intune add-on capability in Microsoft Intune for users within your tenant unless you've purchased the appropriate licenses.
 There's a one-time limit to start a trial for each tenant.

 Purchasing licenses lets you use the Intune add-on capability in your tenant for the duration in which the licenses are active on your tenant based on the option selected during the Billing process.

 Intune add-on capabilities are disabled in [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) unless you are in the free trial period or have purchased licenses.